-The Lisp Library feature allows you to extend uLisp with your own library of functions written in Lisp.
+The Lisp Library feature allows you to extend uLisp with your own library of function or variable definitions written in Lisp.
 They are stored as text in flash memory along with the uLisp code, and get loaded when you run uLisp.

 Note that this is separate from save-image and load-image, which use the processor's EEPROM or an SD card.
 The Lisp Library can be used even on platforms with no EEPROM or SD card, where save-image and load-image are not available.
 Where they are available you can still use them to save a snapshot of your workspace without affecting the Lisp Library.

 For example, suppose you would like your uLisp environment to include these square and cube functions: